 Overcome Your Dental Fear

-We’re constantly seeking to improve and find more ways manage anxiety, whether it’s indirectly, by staying up-to-date with the latest techniques, equipment, and treatments (like sedation dentistry) to give you the best, most painless dentistry possible, or more directly, by using holistic methods.
+We’re constantly seeking to improve and find more ways to manage anxiety, whether it’s indirectly, by staying up-to-date with the latest techniques, equipment, and treatments to give you the best, most painless dentistry possible, or more directly, by using holistic methods.

 Personally, I’ve done a lot of research into the effects of aromatherapy on dental anxiety, and hope we might be able to implement this in our office.
 Another thing I hope to one day try: Dental Therapy Dogs!
 Dogs have been proven to lower stress and anxiety, and have been used in service, therapy, and rehabilitation for many years.
 This practice is slowly spreading to dental offices and has thus far proven to be beneficial for both children and adults.
 My goal is to train my own dog, Raya, to become a certified therapy dog, and bring her into the practice maybe one day a week.